 We recognize that testing alone is not the most accurate way of preventing exposure of COVID-19, thus we ask that you, and anyone in your household, diligently:

 If you travel on any form of public transport, including airplanes, our practice follows the California Department of Public Health (CDPH) recommendations, which may be found here.

 If you are pregnant, our general recommendation is to avoid travel entirely during the first trimester (12 weeks).
-If you have a specific question, please disucss with your physician.
+If you have a specific question, please discuss with your doctor.